Swordfish (2020)

 Stock Structure

-Swordfish in the Indian Ocean, and Western and Central Pacific Ocean are considered to be two distinct biological stocks, and are managed by separate regional fisheries management organisations.
-The Indian Ocean stock falls under the jurisdiction of the Indian Ocean Tuna Commission (IOTC) while the Western and Central Pacific Ocean stock falls under the jurisdiction of the Western and Central Pacific Fisheries Commission (WCPFC).
-These two commissions are international organisations established to manage a number of highly migratory fish species within their defined geographic ranges
+Swordfish in the Indian Ocean, and Western and Central Pacific Ocean are considered to be two distinct biological stocks [Grewe et al. 2020] and are managed by separate regional fisheries management organisations: the Indian Ocean Tuna Commission (IOTC) and the Western and Central Pacific Fisheries Commission (WCPFC), respectively.
+These two commissions are international organisations established to manage a number of highly migratory fish species within their defined geographic ranges.

-Here, status is presented at the biological stock level—Indian Ocean; and at the management unit level—South West Pacific Ocean.
+Here, status is presented at the management unit level—Indian Ocean and South-west Pacific Ocean.

 Stock Status